SPUR-TECH/uriskitchen/README.md

 ![Meal comment page](static/media/images/meal-comment-page.jpg)

 ## When the user clicks the comment button on meal detail page.
-## When the user clicks the edit button the edit page is identical giving the user the ability to edit their previous comment.
+## When the user clicks the edit button the edit page is identical giving the user the ability to edit their previous comments.

  - [Back to the top](#urais-thai-kitchen)